 Table 10.5.7 summarizes the settings that can be configured when associating targets and extents.

-It is recommended to always associate extents to targets in a one-to-one manner, even though the GUI will allow multiple extents to be associated with the same target.
+Always associating extents to targets in a one-to-one manner is recommended, even though the GUI will allow multiple extents to be associated with the same target.

 Each LUN entry has Edit and Delete buttons for modifying the settings or deleting the LUN entirely.
 A verification popup appears when the Delete button is clicked.
 If an initiator has an active connection to the LUN, it is indicated in red text.
-It is recommended to clear initiator connections to a LUN before deleting it.
+Clearing initiator connections to a LUN before deleting it is recommended.

 After iSCSI has been configured, remember to start it in Services ‣ Control Services.
 Click the red OFF button next to iSCSI.
 After a second or so, it will change to a blue ON, indicating that the service has started.